Unexpectedly High Glucose Levels – Causes and Prevention

-Even if you are following your doctor’s recommendation, exercising regularly and eating right, your sugar levels might sometimes increase unexpectedly.
+Even if we are following our doctor’s recommendation, exercising regularly and eating right, our sugar levels might sometimes increase unexpectedly.
 The director of the Diabetes Institute at the University of Pittsburgh, Linda M. Siminerio, RD, Ph.D., talks on this topic.

-According to Dr. Siminerio, in people without diabetes, blood glucose levels fluctuate constantly.
-However, if you have diabetes and you wake up with unexpected high blood glucose, you should not ignore it.
+According to Dr. Siminerio, blood glucose levels fluctuate constantly in those affected by the chronic condition.
+However, if they wake up with unexpected high blood glucose, they should not ignore it.

-In case high blood glucose occurs once in a while and you can get it under control with exercise and insulin, it might be nothing serious.
+In case high blood glucose occurs once in a while and they can get it under control with exercise and insulin, it might be nothing serious.

-According to Dr. Siminerio, this might happen due to a big piece of cake you had the previous night or because you weren’t physically active the previous day.
+According to Dr. Siminerio, this might happen due to a big piece of cake they had the previous night or because they weren’t physically active the previous day.

-However, if you regularly wake up with high blood glucose and don’t know the reason behind it you need to investigate it.
+However, if they regularly wake up with high blood glucose and don’t know the reason behind it they need to investigate it.
 Read on to find out more about unexpectedly high glucose levels.

 The reason might be the hormones(others than insulin) produced by the body in order to regulate the activity of certain cells and organs.